 The success of any MDP depends on the degree it is implemented and integrated into ongoing decision making.
 The MDP provides the means whereby Council and Administration can evaluate proposals in the context of a long range plan for Rimbey.
+It is primarily a policy document that is utilized as a framework within which both public and private sector decision making can occur.
+As a policy document, the MDP is, for the most part, general in nature and long range in its outlook.

 One of the main tools that will be used to implement the policies of the MDP is the Town's Land Use Bylaw which controls the use and development of land and buildings within the municipality.
-Decisions with respect to Land Use Bylaw amendments, development permits and subdivisions must conform to this Plan.
-The Land Use Bylaw provides a day-to-day means of implementing planning and land use components of the MDP.
+This provides a day-to-day means of implementing planning and land use components of the MDP.
 The preparation and adoption of area structure plans, outline plans, subdivision decisions and budget deliberations are also available as a means of implementation.
-As the primary planning document which will guide future developments within the Town, the Plan must continue to reflect the goals and aspirations of the community as changes occur.